SCR-NETWORK/SCR-miner/README.md

 ```

 ### From Binaries
-The [release page](https://github.com/tmrlvi/pyrin-miner/releases) includes precompiled binaries for Linux, and Windows (for the GPU version).
+The [release page](https://github.com/tmrlvi/SCR-miner/releases) includes precompiled binaries for Linux, and Windows (for the GPU version).

 ### Removing Plugins
 To remove a plugin, you simply remove the corresponding `dll`/`so` for the directory of the miner.

-* `libpyrincuda.so`, `libpyrincuda.dll`: Cuda support for Pyrin-Miner
+* `libSCRcuda.so`, `libSCRcuda.dll`: Cuda support for SCR-Miner
-* `libpyrinopencl.so`, `libpyrinopencl.dll`: OpenCL support for Pyrin-Miner
+* `libSCRopencl.so`, `libSCRopencl.dll`: OpenCL support for SCR-Miner

 # Usage
-To start mining, you need to run [pyrin](https://github.com/Pyrinpyi/pyipad) and have an address to send the rewards to.
+To start mining, you need to run [SCR](https://github.com/SCR-NETWORK/SCR_Network) and have an address to send the rewards to.
-Here is a guidance on how to run a full node and how to generate addresses: https://github.com/pyrinnet/docs/blob/main/Getting%20Started/Full%20Node%20Installation.md
+Here is a guidance on how to run a full node and how to generate addresses: https://github.com/SCRnet/docs/blob/main/Getting%20Started/Full%20Node%20Installation.md

 Help:
 ```
-pyrin-miner
+SCR-miner
-A Pyrin high performance CPU miner
+A SCR high performance CPU miner

 USAGE:
-    pyrin-miner [OPTIONS] --mining-address <MINING_ADDRESS>
+    SCR-miner [OPTIONS] --mining-address <MINING_ADDRESS>

 OPTIONS:
-    -a, --mining-address <MINING_ADDRESS>                  The Pyrin address for the miner reward --cuda-device <CUDA_DEVICE>                        Which CUDA GPUs to use [default: all] --cuda-disable                                     Disable cuda workers
+    -a, --mining-address <MINING_ADDRESS>                  The SCR address for the miner reward --cuda-device <CUDA_DEVICE>                        Which CUDA GPUs to use [default: all] --cuda-disable                                     Disable cuda workers
         --cuda-lock-core-clocks <CUDA_LOCK_CORE_CLOCKS>    Lock core clocks eg: ,1200, [default: 0]